Yandex Cloud

 Terraform

-1. Create a Managed Service for YDB database in any suitable configuration for the data stream in Data Streams.
+1. Create a Managed Service for YDB database in any suitable configuration for a data stream in Data Streams.

 2. Create a Managed Service for YDB target database in any suitable configuration.